yereverluvinunclebert/Steampunk-Calendar-Orrery-Yahoo-Widget/README.md

 In reality it is one my Steampunk widgets.
 You can select a date and enter a memorandum for that date, it is fully configurable.
 An elegant widget - give it a go.
-There is a brand new version under development now and you can see that being built here on DeviantArt: yereverluvinuncleber.deviantar…
+There is a brand new version under development now and you can see that being built here on DeviantArt: yereverluvinuncleber.deviantarâ€¦

 It is more than just starting to do something now.
 The widget now fully controls a calendar, the calendar wheel rotates, the day under the display indicates the